AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/overview-of-record-types-and-taxonomies.md

 In Maestro, you can create custom object types that meet your organization's needs.

-You can also import record types from other applications.
+You can also import record types from other applications by connecting Maestro records with objects from another application.

 <!--Will be available later: You can also define how the record types relate to one another or form dependencies.-->